Should I Buy a House Now? | Virginia Beach Real Estate

 Compromising

 With supply still at a minimum, there simply aren’t that many options available to homebuyers right now (especially single-family homes).
 With less inventory, you may need to compromise on something—price, house size, location, features.
-Make a very clear list of negotiables vs. non-negotiables before you start looking.
+Determine your negotiables vs. non-negotiables before you start looking.

 Cash is King

-Cash will be necessary to secure a house in 2024.
 Sellers will often opt for a cash offer over those with financing to avoid risking a loan complicating the transaction.
-Be prepared to pay more out of pocket to cover an appraisal gap or increase your down payment to entice the seller to accept your offer.
+While this is a bigger deal when bidding wars are common, paying more cash out of pocket even in this slower market can entice the seller to accept your terms.

-To recap, if you feel you should buy a house in 2024, stay on top of new listings with MLS alerts, keep your expectations and demands realistic, and understand that being a buyer in a seller’s market may be hard work.
-And working with a top Virginia Beach real estate agent will truly help.
+To recap, if you feel you should buy a house in 2026, get a top real estate agent to help you find listings, keep your expectations and demands realistic, and understand that being a buyer in a hot market may be hard work.

 Buying a house isn’t something that should fill you with regret.
 At CGP, we’re all about homebuyers investing with confidence.
 So here are some tips we give our clients to prevent buyer’s remorse: